Gfash436/meme-app/README.md

 I used the stateful and stateless widgets on the files where necessary.
-I also used a number of widgets to create my application because in Flutter, widgets contains arguments that enable develops to implement some certain functions on the app Basically, everything in flutter in about widget over widgets.
+I also used a number of widgets to create my application because in Flutter, widgets contains arguments that enable develops to implement some certain functions on the app Basically, everything in flutter is about widget over widgets.

 ## Apk Link
 The link below is the finished project link which allows anyone to install